pairing4good/tdd-amplify-react-from-template/README.md

 <details>
   <summary>Big & Visible</summary>

 ## Big & Visible Progress
 Create a new [Project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) and [add it to your repository](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-your-project/adding-your-project-to-a-repository).
-[Add your stories](https://docs.github.com/en/issues/planning-and-tracking-with-projects/managing-items-in-your-project/adding-items-to-your-project) to the repository.
-Click on the story name to see the full detial with user story and acceptance criteria.

 Select the `Board` [layout](https://docs.github.com/en/issues/planning-and-tracking-with-projects/learning-about-projects/quickstart-for-projects#adding-a-board-layout).
-Move each story accross the board as it moves from `ToDo` to `In Progress` to `Done`.
-We want anyone inside and outside your team to quickly see the progress that you are making.
+As you add stories,  each story will be moved accross the board from `ToDo` to `In Progress` to `Done`.
+We show this progress so that anyone inside or outside the team can quickly see the progress that we are making.

 ## README
 The `README.md` file is the first thing anyone sees when they open this repository.
 It's important to update your readme to include the following: